oguiller/functionalprogramming/README.md

-# functionalprogramming
+#Functional Programming in Java
-This repo is meant to display a list of examples about functional programming in Java.
-It is based on Simon Roberts Functional Programming series.
+This repo tries to show how functional programming must be used.